Last Updated on Thursday, 28 May 2026, 21:08 by Writer

-Earlier Thursday, 33-year old Stephen Raja of Back Street, Goed Fortuin Village was arraigned for illegal possession of arms.
+Earlier on Thursday, 33-year-old Stephen Raja of Back Street, Goed Fortuin Village was arraigned for illegal possession of arms.

 During the operation, police said they were conducting a stop-and-search exercise along the Berbice River Bridge access road between 1 a.m. and 4:30 a.m. when a black Toyota Corolla Fielder motor car bearing registration number HC 9018 was stopped.

-Police said the driver of the vehicle drove away from the ranks and made good his escape eastward.
+Police said the driver of the vehicle drove away from the ranks, escaping eastward.

-Acting on information received, ranks later conducted a search along No. 11 Village Public Road, where ten AK-47 rifles were found wrapped in plastic and cloth, the Guyana Police Force said in a statement.
+Acting on information received, ranks later conducted a search along No. 11 Village Public Road, where ten AK-47 rifles were found wrapped in plastic and cloth, police stated.

 Discover more from Demerara Waves Online News- Guyana